erikqu/PneumoniaDetector/README.md

 Current accuracy on a single training epoch is 79%.
 The network is based on INCEPTION_V3 architecture with a custom top.

+Please note the accuracy printed is after *two* epochs, so leave it at one epoch when training ;)

 Based on Chest X-Ray dataset from Kaggle.com